Nordix/xcluster/README.md

 ```
 xc start
-vm 1
 # If the windows closes immediately, to troubleshoot do;
 xtermopt=-hold xc start --nrouters=0 --nvm=2
 ```

 This is the base `xcluster`.
-All VMs are connected to a network and are reachable with ipv4 or ipv6 with `ssh` or `telnet`.
+All VMs are connected to the "internal" network and are reachable with `ssh` or `telnet`.
 Experiment some and then stop the ckuster;

 ```
-ssh root@2000::3
+vm 1          # "vm" is a shell function that opens an xterm on the vm
+ssh root@localhost -p 12101   # Qemu port forwarding is used
 xc stop
 ```

 ### Xcluster with Kubernetes

-In the netns;

 ```
 cd $HOME/xcluster